 The Council will include information about the legal obligations for landlords to protect any deposit paid in a Government approved tenancy deposit protection scheme.
 Compliance with this requirement will help reduce the need for future help with deposits.

-14. Reapplying for a DHP
+Reapplying for a DHP

 There are no restrictions on the number or amount of DHP applications that can be made by a claimant, other than the availability of funding.
-Once the funding has been used within year the allocation will not replenished until the next financial year.